 Overall, this is a relatively inexpensive vacuum.
 It works well but doesn’t have some of the bells and whistles of slightly more expensive vacuums.
 It is not a good choice if you need to vacuum hard floors.

-The Eureka Airspeed Unlimited Rewind is another decent vacuum at a low price.
+If you have pets, the Eureka Floor RoverDash is another good vacuum at a low price.
 It has good suction and is lightweight.
-It has a retractable power cord and a 12-foot stretch hose, which both make reaching every corner of your room a possibility.
+It has a 35-foot power cord and a 12-foot stretch hose, which both make reaching every corner of your room a possibility.
 Like the other vacuums on this list, the Eureka has a washable HEPA filter.
-The brush roll can be turned off, protecting your hard floors from becoming scratched or scuffed by the vacuum.
+This machine even has automatic height adjustments for different floor types!

-This Eureka vacuum is inexpensive, but not as impressive as the other vacuums on our list However, with the low price, you could buy two of this Eureka for the price of a Shark.
+This Eureka vacuum is affordable, but not as impressive as the Shark options on this list.
 The Eureka comes with a three-year limited warranty.